 (Editor’s note: The MLB Playoffs begin this week and THE GOLD SHEET will feature MLB releases on game days, with a top pick featured on Top Choice for $15 and multiple selections for $29.95 as part of Bruce’s Daily Plays.)

-Pennant win prices (as listed by Bet 365) are included next to each team’s name, followed by a brief TGS analysis.
+Following is our quick preview of the postseason, with pennant win prices (as listed by Bet 365) included next to each team’s name.

 Return To Home Page